In the context of personal injury law, a catastrophic injury is one that prevents the victim from engaging in any type of gainful work.

 Because the implications of a catastrophic injury are so devastating, damages tend to be much higher than for most personal injury cases.
 Most victims of catastrophic injuries have lost the ability to earn an income for the rest of their lives.
 As if that isn’t bad enough, total damages often include medical treatments and rehabilitation, which may also continue for a lifetime.

 The costs above are fairly straightforward to calculate, but the value attached to the emotional pain and suffering that often accompanies a catastrophic injury is more subjective.
-Your Houston personal injury lawyer will thoroughly analyze the details of your case in order to understand your story to ensure that damages sought are adequate to compensate you for the full value of your pain and suffering.
+Your Houston personal injury lawyer will thoroughly analyze the details of your case to ensure that damages sought are adequate to compensate you for the full value of your pain and suffering.
 Following a catastrophic injury, you may be able to obtain compensation for the following damages:

 - Medical bills: Ambulance costs, emergency treatment, hospitalization, surgery, rehabilitation and physical therapy, doctor visits, prescription medications, durable medical equipment